 Focus on what your customers and team need

-Investing in digital has huge potential to improve the way pharma companies engage with HCPs and patients, but to be successful, digital transformation programs need to create strong connections with commercial and patient experience teams to ensure the value of new ways of working and digital tactics are prioritized based on customer insights and what will help existing teams.
+Investing in digital has huge potential to improve the way pharma companies engage with HCPs and patients, but to be successful, digital transformation programmes need to create strong connections with commercial and patient experience teams to ensure the value of new ways of working and digital tactics are prioritised based on customer insights and what will help existing teams.
 It’s great to be ambitious in the plans you create but start with getting basic digital capability in place and creating small innovative tactics to test.
 As always, return on investment will rely on people rather than technology – be clear on what your customers really want from you and engage your workforce early.

 This article was first published in European Pharmaceutical Manufacturer on 29 November 2021.